Current Learning Adventure

 Super learning this week RSP!

 Oliver’s vegetables is our new story focus in Reception as we beginning to learn about different vegetables and how they grow.
 The children have also been looking closely at the different vegetables from the story Oliver’s vegetables this week.
 The children have used real vegetables to create some fantastic observational paintings.
 Later in the week the children will also be using their senses to explore how the different vegetables look, feel and taste.
 They are then going to transfer their exploring into some descriptive writing.
+The children have also spent a lot of time this week learning about which foods are healthy for us and which ones are unhealthy.
+They were able to sort a range of food into these categories.
 Over the next couple of weeks in maths, the children are going to be consolidating their learning on the properties of 2D and 3D shapes.